wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

 ## Use Tanzu Application Service Dashboards and Alerts

 After you've completed the Nozzle setup, your data become available in your Wavefront instance inside an integration.
 Each integration includes several tabs.
 * The **Dashboards** tab includes a rich set of preconfigured dashboards with charts for [examining your data](ui_examine_data.html).
 Users with Dashboards permission can clone any dashboard and [customize the dashboard](ui_dashboards.html) and the charts.
 Watch our [dashboard videos](videos_dashboards_charts.html) for some tips and tricks.
 * The **Alerts** tab includes a set of preconfigured alerts.
 Clone any alert and specify who to notify in your environment.
 Wavefront supports several levels of severity and allows you to specify email, Pagerduty, and Webhook as notification targets.
 Watch our [alerts videos](videos_alerts.html) to get you started.
 * Get started with some of our [conceptual videos](videos_quickstart.html) or some of our [hands-on videos](videos_howto_start.html).
 RK>> screenshot here??

+## TAS to TObs FAQ

+RK>>Add here the items listed in Muhammed's doc?